cesarferreira/gradlr/readme.md

 		$ gradlr --force
 		$ gradlr --offline

-Run without arguments to use the interactive interface.

 ```

-## What happens?
+## What happens under the hood?
-First time it runs it will cache tasks so the #2 time it'll be instant.
+First time you run `gradlr` it will cache the gradle tasks so the #2 time it'll load them instantantly.
-How does it know it needs to re-index after you change something in any of the gradle files?
-The First time it's cached, this tool saves a checksum of the sum of checksums of all of the projects' gradle files, so it knows when you changed something and re-indexes when needed.
+How does it know it needs to re-index?
+When caching, this tool saves a checksum of the sum of checksums of all of the projects' gradle files (META!), so it knows when you changed something and re-indexes when needed.

-## Should I commit the `.tasks.cache` file?
+## Should I commit the `.tasks.cache.json` file?
-If you commit it, your collegues will not have to index the tasks again. omg, so cool amirite?
+If you commit it, your colleagues will not have to index the tasks again.

 ## Created by
 [Cesar Ferreira](https://cesarferreira.com)